wolfjazz/fixed-point-math/README.md

 What sounds reasonable so far is actually one of the most underestimated sources for bugs:

 - Mathematical operations like multiplications and especially more complex formulas tend to exceed the value range of the underlying base type quite fast.
-When no overflow check is performed and the values are not saturated, the integers will quietly overflow and the calculations will return completely wrong values with unpredictable/undefined consequences.
+When no overflow check is performed and the values are not clamped, the integers will quietly overflow and the calculations will return completely wrong values with unpredictable/undefined consequences.
 - Calculations with scaled values are quite complicated when done manually because scaling corrections are needed for many operators.
 As a result complex formulas are often hard to read and correcting factors can easily be forgotten since they are not intuitive.

 In the end, one just wants to perform calculations within a predefined value range and a given precision, without having to worry about things like overflow too much.
 So let's define a list of expectations what a fixed-point library with overflow protection should provide: